-The reviewed programme is a bachelor level programme in Management.
-Its objectives, according to the mission of the University are to offer high quality education in the field of Business Administration and prepare graduates who can get employment in different profile organizations (production and business structures), where they practically perform basic professional functions both independently and in a group.
+The reviewed programme is a bachelor level programme in Finance.
+Its objectives, according to the mission of the University are to offer high quality education in the field of Business Administration and prepare graduates who can get employment as business administrators specialized in Finance.
 University surveys, National employment statistics, and evidence from discussions with of employers and alumni show that the labour market is in demand for graduates with such specialization.